marcoturi/ionic-boilerplate/README.md

 gem install scss_lint
 ionic state restore
 ```
-Note: you should have python and ruby installed.
+Note: you should have python 2 (if you have the 3.0 you should update e2e script) and ruby 2 installed.

 ## All Available NPM scripts commands